-Powered Scooter Share Permit Program: Distribution Guidelines and Requirements Updated July 30, 2020
+Powered Scooter Share Permit Program: Appendix 5 Distribution Guidelines and Requirements

 This document provides requirements for the distribution of powered scooter devices, and includes guidelines for service in specific neighborhoods, to be submitted as part of the Powered Scooter Share Program Permit Application.
-Permittees must structure operations in accordance with these guidelines to offer comprehensive service such that powered scooters may be a safe, equitable and reliable travel option in San Francisco.
+Permittees must structure operations in accordance with these guidelines to offer comprehensive service such that powered scooters may be a safe and reliable travel option in San Francisco.

-Major commute and land use patterns tend to create an imbalance in shared fleet distribution toward a central business district.
-The SFMTA recognizes that rebalancing scooters is crucial to successfully integrate them into San Francisco's broader transportation system and to avoid clutter that makes the pedestrian right of way inaccessible.
+Major commute and land use patterns traditionally contribute to the gravity of a central business district, which can create an imbalance in fleet distribution.
+The SFMTA recognizes that rebalancing scooters is crucial to successfully integrating them into San Francisco's broader transportation system.

-This imbalance can compound a lack of transportation options in historically underserved communities.
-Deliberate redistribution is required to support the Powered Scooter Share Program in achieving its equity goals, and to ensure this service is a convenient travel option throughout San Francisco.
+This problem is compounded in communities which have been historically underserved by transportation options.
+Careful redistribution is required to support the Powered Scooter Share Program in achieving its equity goals, and to ensure this service is an accessible travel option throughout San Francisco.